tolicodes/articles/wip/modern-tdd.md

 Browser/Device tests are written exactly like E2E tests, assuming there is a real backend.
 They are the closest to mirroring real world scenarios.

 ## The TDD/BDD Approach
+The best way to imagine TDD/BDD is writing an outline for an essay or a book.
+You don't just start writing.
+First you plan what it is that

 ### Your 1st Test
 Starting a TDD approach may seem like an arduous task.
 However, even if you write just ` E2E test, you already get a huge return on investment.
 I've seen many situtations where a small update by a developer takes down an entire system.
 And you hear about it from the customer!